AlexsLemonade/refinebio-processor-documentation/qn_reference.md

 - creates prerequisites
     - creates test Organism
     - creates test experiment
-    - creates 6 test Samples and ComputedFiles using the test test Organism and adds them to the test experiment
+    - creates 6 test Samples and ComputedFiles using the test Organism and adds them to the test experiment
     - creates test Dataset with the test experiment and samples 1-6
     - adds the test Dataset to the ProcessorJob
 - calls `create_qn_target` expecting it to fail